Jzz81/tide-windows/readme.txt

 Changelog:
 *****
+20-05-2014
+ - Added configuration screen with a ttk notebook (tabbed view) to modify tresholds, waypoints, connections, ship types and speed definitions.
+ - Added login screen to determine normal user and admin user.

+*****
 version 0.1
 -basic functionality in place.
 Program can now:
   -Import tidal data from an access database to an sqlite database